World Cup 2022: Schedule, kick-off times, final & everything you need to know

 History is being made in 2022 as the World Cup finals head to the Middle East for the first time.

-An eagerly-anticipated competition will get under way on November 21 and will see action taken in across eight specially-built venues in five cities, with the Lusail Iconic Stadium playing host to the final on December 18.
+The competition will get under way on November 21 and will see action across eight venues in five cities, with the Lusail Iconic Stadium hosting the final on December 18.

 City